 From Nainital, I got a smooth bike ride till Bhowali.
 The man was sweet enough to show me the road that leads to Almora.
 As I was walking towards the end of Bhowali to find a suitable spot to catch the next ride, a truck stopped.
 The driver was a local pahadi man, Jagdish, from a village near Almora.
 He asked me where I was headed and told me that he was going the same way, he could drop me off ten kilometers before Almora.
 I was exceedingly happy to get a ride on a truck, because to tell you the truth I had never hitchhiked on a truck until then.
 From the very start, we got into talking.
 His stories about Kumaoni life, language, and rural culture turned into seasonal fruits and flowers.
 For the first hour, we had a pleasant and healthy conversation about the hard life in the hills.
 ‘It feels like I have known you all my life’.
 Was that a romantic declaration, or an enthusiastic expression of meeting a backpacker for the first time?
 I took it in a positive way.

 Only after an hour or so, he stopped the car (told me that the truck needed to cool down) and asked me if I would like to go behind the bushes with him for ‘ten minutes of entertainment’.
 With the consistent “no’ and ‘no’ and ‘no’, I tried getting out of the truck with the excuse of enjoying the view.
-He immediately started the engine with the ‘assurance’ of ‘nothing would happen without both of our consent.
+He immediately started the engine with the ‘assurance’ of ‘nothing would happen without both of our consents.
 It’s not fun if both are not willing’.

 After that, it was pretty much a series of horny insinuations.
 Apparently, he has seen on pornographic sites that Bengali women are super fiery in bed.
 So, he wanted to try it out with me.
 After this and twenty other offensive comments and my growing ignorance, he understood that he wasn’t going to get what he wanted.
 Here are some instances for your benefit: ‘My penis is getting erect just by talking to you’, ‘Nowadays we can get sex online’, ‘It will only take ten minutes, come with me behind the bushes’.